 Overland Pass Pipeline Co.
-LLC, a joint venture between ONEOK Partners LP and Williams, announced plans Wednesday to construct and operate a 150-mile pipeline lateral extension in the Piceance Basin to transport natural gas liquids (NGL) to Midcontinent markets.
-In addition, Williams will build a new 450 MMcf/d NGL processing plant in the basin, where it has its most significant gas production, reserves and development activity.
+LLC, a joint venture between ONEOK Partners LP and Williams, plans to construct and operate a 150-mile pipeline lateral extension in the Piceance Basin to transport natural gas liquids (NGL) to Midcontinent markets.
+In addition, Williams announced plans to build a new 450 MMcf/d NGL processing plant in the basin, where it has its most significant gas production, reserves and development activity.

 The lateral pipeline is designed to transport as much as 100,000 b/d of raw NGLs from the Piceance Basin to the 750-mile Overland Pass Pipeline.
 Overland Pass will extend from Opal, WY, to the Midcontinent NGL hub in Conway, KS (see Daily GPI, May 4, 2006).
 Williams initiated the 750-mile Overland Pass Pipeline in 2005 to provide an additional outlet for NGL supplies produced at the company's two gas processing plants in Wyoming (see Daily GPI, Dec.
 2, 2005).

 "This pipeline lateral is another important milestone for ONEOK Partners and Overland Pass Pipeline," said ONEOK Partners CEO John W. Gibson.
 "The projected volumes of natural gas liquids from new and existing plants in the prolific Rocky Mountain region have the potential to exceed our initial supply expectations for the Overland Pass Pipeline."